Cambrian combinatorics on quiver representations (type A): Representations of quivers of type

 \begin{remark} It may happen that $H(\alpha)=C(\beta)$.
 For the quiver in Figure~\ref{fig:polygon6}, we have $H(2\to 3)=C(1\to 2)=S(2)$ is the simple representation at vertex $2$, and $H(4 \leftarrow 5 )= C(6\leftarrow 7)=M(5,6)$ is the indecomposable representation supported at vertices $5$ and $6$. \end{remark}

-Let $\alpha$ be an arrow in $Q_1$ whose target or source is either $i$ or $j$.
-Adding a hook to $M(i,j)$ is an operation which produces a new indecomposable representation $N$ whose support is $\supp(M)\sqcup \supp(H(\za))$.
+Let $\alpha$ be an arrow in $Q_1$ whose target or source is either $i$ or $j$, and assume that $\alpha$ does not lie in the support of $M=M(i,j)$.
+Adding a hook to $M$ is an operation which produces a new indecomposable representation $N$ whose support is $\supp(M)\sqcup \supp(H(\za))$.
 Similarly removing a cohook from a representation $N=M(i,\ell)$ or $M(h,j)$ is an operation which produces a new indecomposable representation $M$ whose support is $\supp(N)\setminus \supp(C(\za))$.
-In the following proposition, we fix the representation $M=M(i,j)$, and we either add a hook to $M$ to produce a ``bigger'' representation, or we remove a cohook from a ``bigger'' representation to obtain $M$.
+In the following proposition, we fix the representation $M$, and we either add a hook to $M$ to produce a ``bigger'' representation, or we remove a cohook from a ``bigger'' representation to obtain $M$.

 \begin{prop} Let $Q$ be a quiver of type $\mathbb{A}$, let $M=M(i,j)$, and let $N$ be an indecomposable representation satisfying $\supp(M)\subset \supp(N)$. \begin{enumerate} \item If $f: M\to N$ is an irreducible morphism then $N$ is obtained by adding a hook to~$M$.
 This can be done in at most two ways. \begin{enumerate} \item If $\za\colon j\ot (j+1)$ and $H(\za)=M(j+1,\ell)$ then $N= M(i,\ell)$. \item If $\za: (i-1) \to i$ and $H(\za)=M(h,i-1)$ then $N=M(h,j)$. \end{enumerate} \item If $f: N\to M$ is an irreducible morphism then $M$ is obtained by removing a cohook from~$N$.
 This can be done in at most two ways. \begin{enumerate} \item If $\za:j\to (j+1)$ and $C(\za)=M(j+1,\ell)$ then $N=M(i,\ell)$. \item If $\za:(i-1)\ot i$ and $C(\za)=M(h,i-1)$ then $N=M(h,j)$. \end{enumerate} \end{enumerate} Moreover all irreducible morphisms between indecomposable representations are of this form. \end{prop}